ThatsAMorais/morais-farmers-market/design.md

 ### Better UX

-A proper frontend, such as an application or web view, would be more fluid for the customer amounting to greater sales, and likely the most valuable return on investment.
+A proper frontend, such as an application or web view, would be more fluid for the customer than a CLI, amounting to greater sales.
+Likely the most valuable return on investment.

 For this Flask API one could follow the pack and use Jinja 2 to render data from the backend in HTML, but since the interface is HTTP it could be almost any popular frontend technology.